bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/microsoft-iis/index.rst

 execute the powershell script :download:`iis-proxy-setup.ps1`.
 Right click on the file and click :guilabel:`Run with PowerShell`.

-This script will guide you to setup IIS as reverse proxy for the Axon Ivy Engine.
+This script will guide you to setup IIS as reverse proxy for the |ivy-engine|.
 It is divided into several parts:

 * **IIS Setup** will install all required features as the IIS itself, URL Rewrite and Application Request Routing (ARR) modules.
 Furthermore it will